Panasonic TV Not Connecting to Internet? Do This…

 6. Your TV will perform a factory reset.

-Finally, if you are still unable to get the Internet working on your TV, you might have to resort to using an Ethernet cable.
+Finally, if you are still unable to get the WiFi working on your TV, you might have to resort to using an Ethernet cable.

 It goes without saying that if your TV is under one year old, then you should contact Panasonic customer support to get it replaced under warranty.